soujanya9r9/LibraryManagementSystem/README.md

 Select the **PUT** method.
 In the param section send the 'key' as 'isbn' and isbn of the book to be updated as 'value'.
 For the body select raw, text as JSON.
-Update the Body in JSON like this:
+Update the Body in JSON as shown -

       {
       "title": "The Wings of Fire",